mako-framework/docs/01_getting_started/03_dependency_injection.md

 if($container->has(BarInterface::class))
 {
-	// do something
+	// Do something
 }

 // Or the optional key

 if($container->has('bar'))
 {
-	// do something
+	// Do something
 }
 ```